Parul University MBA Admissions 2025

 Direction (Q1- Q2)

 In a family, there are seven members- A, B, C, D, E, F, and G. A and B are a married couple, and A is a male member.
-D is the only son of C’s brother.
+D is the only son of C's brother.
 D is the brother of E and F. G is the head of the family, whose wife died long ago.
-G has two sons, one of which never got married.
+G has two sons, one of whom never got married.
 There are only three generations in the family.

 Q.1.